- Ph.D., anthropology (2005), Southern Illinois University Carbondale

 About Kristrina Shuler

 Associate Professor and Director of Anthropology

 In 2015, Shuler was named Auburn University Honors College Professor of the Year and concurrently received the College of Liberal Arts Award for Teaching Excellence.
-Shuler is an anthropologist whose research focuses on the health and power relations of “historically invisible” groups for whom little or no direct textual evidence exists.
-She has directed several large excavations at historic sites in the southeastern U.S. and Caribbean, including the UNESCO World Heritage site of the Newton Plantation in Barbados (ca. 1660–1820), which was an epicenter of the colonial sugar/rum trade.
-Her solo and collaborative research has provided rare insight into the lives of colonial enslaved Africans and indigenous Americans, particularly women and children.
-At present, she is expanding upon her earlier work at Newton Plantation, Barbados and the Maya site of Tipu, Belize to test methodologies and investigate colonial activity and labor roles.
+As an anthropologist, her research focuses on the health and power relations of “historically invisible” groups for whom little or no direct textual evidence exists.
+Dr. Shuler's solo and collaborative research at Newton and elsewhere has contributed rare insight into the lives of colonial enslaved Africans and indigenous Americans, particularly women and children.
+She has directed several large excavations at historic sites in the southeastern U.S. and Caribbean, including the Newton Plantation in Barbados (ca. 1660–1820).
+This site was nominated in 2014 for tentative inclusion on the UNESCO World Heritage List due to its outstanding universal value as part of the “Sugar Revolution.”
+At present, Shuler is expanding upon her earlier work from the Newton Plantation and on the Maya site of Tipu, Belize to test methodologies and investigate colonial activity and labor roles.